cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 **March 12 -**  I was originally slated to speak at Philly.rb in April.
 I just so happened that their March meetup happened to be the day before I was already scheduled to speak at Boulder Ruby.
-After a bit of a scheduling mix up, I received a messasge asking me if I was still ready to present that night.
+After a bit of a scheduling mix up, I received a message asking me if I was still ready to present that night.
 Since I was almost done with the first version of my talk, I decided to just go for it.
 This would give me 2 chances to practice and get feedback with plenty of time for revisions and updates before the conference.